dagmawigezahegn/STIMS/docs/USER_GUIDE.md

 2. **Course Report**:
    - Navigate to **Report Management > Course Report**.
-   - Generate a PDF report for a specific course ,all courses and course statistics.
+   - Generate a PDF report for a specific course, all courses, and course statistics.

 3. **Semester Report Card**:
    - Navigate to **Report Management > Semester Report Card**.
-   - Generate an Excel report card for a student for a specific semester by entering the academic year,year and semester.
+   - Generate an Excel report card for a student for a specific semester by entering the academic year, year, and semester.

 4. **Academic Transcript**:
    - Navigate to **Report Management > Academic Transcript**.